Erodynamics/TF2Translation.JPtoEN/README.md

   For Steam, this can be done through Properties > Language For Origin, this can be done through Game Properties > Advanced Launch Options > Game Language
 2. Drag and drop the items inside TF2Translation.JPtoEN/prepack/vpk into your Titanfall 2/vpk folder.
-3. Place the patchForJapanese.bat and restoreJapanese.bat file inside the main folder of your game and run the patching batch file.
+3. Place the patcher.bat file inside the main folder of your game and run the batch file.

-This process is reversable by deleting englishclient_frontend.bsp.pak000_dir.vpk, running restoreJapanese.bat and replacing the VPK with the backup provided.
+This process is reversable by deleting englishclient_frontend.bsp.pak000_dir.vpk, running the patcher again and selecting uninstall.

 If any other modifications have been done to the englishclient_frontend file, they may not work.
 Please create your own VPK using the files provided inside the TF2Translation.JPtoEN/mod folder.